The Spy Next Door: Critical reception

-On Rotten Tomatoes the film has an approval rating of 12% based on 89 reviews, with an average rating of 3.5/10.
+On Rotten Tomatoes the film has an approval rating of 12% based on 91 reviews, with an average rating of 3.5/10.
 The site's critical consensus reads, "Lacking a script funny enough to cover up for Jackie Chan's fading physical gifts, The Spy Next Door fails on every conceivable level."
 On Metacritic, which assigns a normalized rating to reviews, it holds an average score of 27 out of 100 based on 21 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Most film critics targeted the film for "lacking a script," and "looking old" such as Michael Phillips of The Chicago Tribune for being "True Lies without the striptease or the Arab-maiming" and Kyle Smith of The New York Post who also claimed the film is "ripping off True Lies."
+Most film critics targeted the film for "lacking a script," and "looking old" such as Michael Phillips of The Chicago Tribune for being "True Lies without the striptease or the Arab-maiming".
 Lael Loewenstein of Variety gave the film a negative review saying the film's "cartoonish jokes and misfired gags are likely to elicit more eye rolls than laughs."
 Daniel Eagan of The Hollywood Reporter also disliked the film saying most of the film is "pretty tired stuff from Pacifier-style slapstick to comic relief delivered by, of all people, erstwhile country star Billy Ray Cyrus" and that Chan "seems stiff" and "clad in unattractive clothes and forced into dumbed-down situations."

 David Stratton of At the Movies dismissed the film calling it "a sad viewing experience".
 He added "The woeful screenplay, the mundane direction, by Brian Levant, and the indifferent acting all combine to sink a stupid plot which should never have got off the ground."
 Carrie Rickey of The Philadelphia Inquirer gave the film 2½ stars.
 Rickey, giving the film the benefit of the doubt, wrote "The plot may be forgettable, but the execution is frantic and funny.
 The Spy Next Door is a movie that will bring smiles to kids – and their grandparents."